cabforum/smime/SBR.md

 If a digital signature with certificate is used as evidence, the signature MUST be created as part of the identity validation process.

-The CA or RA MUST validate the digital signature and the signing certificate shall only be used as evidence for   identity attributes if the signature is valid.
+The CA or RA MUST validate the digital signature and SHALL only use the signing certificate as evidence for identity attributes if the signature is valid.

-If required identity attributes to be collected are not present in the certificate, these attributes shall be collected from other sources and validated.
+If required identity attributes to be collected are not present in the certificate, the CA or RA SHALL collect these attributes from other sources and validated.

 4.	**Validation of a verified professional letter**